URSU Health & Dental Plan

 - The services of paramedical practitioners are reimbursed $40 per visit.
 Each service has an overall plan maximum of $400 (psychologists, massage therapists, physiotherapists, chiropractors, etc.)

-- Covers 70% of the cost of the following vision care expenses (eye exams, eyeglasses, contact lenses, etc)
+- Your plan covers 100% of the cost of the following vision care expenses:

 - Up to $750 in dental care (checkups, cleanings, fillings, extractions, endodontics, periodontics, etc.)